ONSdigital/aims-api/README.md

 1) Required Installations

-    * Java 17 or 21
+    * Java 21
     * sbt 1.9.9
     * Scala 2.13.13
-    * Elasticsearch 7.17.1
+    * Elasticsearch 8.14.3
     * An IDE such as IntelliJ is recommended

 2) Create Project from GitHub (IntelliJ shown as example)

     * File, New, Project From Version Control, GitHub
-    * Git Repository URL - select https://github.com/ONSdigital/address-index-api
+    * Git Repository URL - select https://github.com/ONSdigital/aims-api.git
     * Parent Directory: any local drive, typically your IdeaProject directory
-    * Directory Name: address-index-api or address-index-data
+    * Directory Name: aims-api or aims-spark
     * Clone

     The references in the build.sbt are used to draw down additional components